bvdputte/kirby-floc-off/readme.md

 - `composer require bvdputte/kirby-floc-off`

 That's it.
 The plugin is already functional and activated and should exclude your website from FLoC tracking.
+If an existing header is already been set for `Permissions-Policy`, it won't be overwritten by this plugin.

 ## Usage